DGL-GAN: Discriminator Guided Learning for GAN Compression: Experiments

 {\bf Original Uncompressed DGL-GAN.} DGL-GAN is effective in compressed GANs, where the width of the generator and discriminator is reduced.
 A natural question arises, that can DGL-GAN be applied to boost the performance of original uncompressed GANs?
 In classification tasks, a hypothesis has been validated, that the teacher model can provide a rich source of supervision signal, leading to a student model with better generalization ability \cite{furlanello2018born}, where the teacher model and the student model share an identical architecture and parameter size.
 Does the hypothesis still hold for original uncompressed GANs?
 We conduct experiments on original uncompressed GANs with DGL-GAN.

 Specifically, student models $G$ and $D$ are not compressed, sharing the identical architecture and parameter size to teacher models, which are already trained.
 We still adopt two-stage training strategy like DGL-GAN, to stabilize the training process.
 Stage I is from $0$ kimg to $20000$ kimg, and stage II is from $20000$ kimg to $30000$ kimg.
-We also train StyleGAN2 under original objective function Eq. \eqref{original function} from $0$ kimg to $30000$ kimg, denoted as ``Baseline".
-For fair comparison, the stage II of original uncompressed DGL-GAN directly utilizes the checkpoint of original StyleGAN2 at $20000$ kimg.
-The results of original StyleGAN2 and uncompressed DGL-GAN are presented in Tab. \ref{compress StyleGAN2 FFHQ}.
+The results of uncompressed DGL-GAN are presented in Tab. \ref{compress StyleGAN2 FFHQ}.

-Interestingly, uncompressed DGL-GAN outperforms baseline by $7.0\%$ on FID, i.e., 2.65 vs 2.85, indicating that DGL-GAN works not only on compressed vanilla GANs but also on uncompressed vanilla GANs.
+Interestingly, uncompressed DGL-GAN outperforms StyleGAN2 by $6.7\%$ on FID, i.e., 2.65 vs 2.84, indicating that DGL-GAN works not only on compressed vanilla GANs but also on uncompressed vanilla GANs.
 To be highlighted, regarding FID, uncompressed DGL-GAN also outperforms StyleGAN2 with Fourier features and StyleGAN3 in \cite{karras2021alias}, achieving state-of-the-art on FFHQ only via the formulation of DGL-GAN Eq. \eqref{full_objective}.
 Note that the teacher discriminator $\overline{D}$ is the official released model of StyleGAN2, the companion of the pretrained generator $\overline{G}$ with FID $2.84$.
 However, with the combination of ${\rm Adv}(G,D)$ and ${\rm Adv}(G,\overline{D})$, the student generator $G$ even achieves better performance than the pretrained generator $\overline{G}$, which can be interpreted as that $D$ and $\overline{D}$ provide supervision signals from different perspectives, which may be beneficial to $G$.